Château Guiraud Sauternes 2022 - 1er Cru Classé BIO

 Vert de Vin

-"After 27 years at Yquem, Sandrine Garbay has produced her first vintage at Guiraud.
-A delight!"
+“After 27 years at Yquem, Sandrine Garbay has released her first vintage at Guiraud.
+A delight!”

-"Château Guiraud 2022 is magnificent, with the ripe and powerful style of the vintage.
-Candied orange, white flowers, peach, and a few menthol notes blossom here.
-This beauty seduces the palate with its full-bodied richness, opulent, complex, and harmonious mouthfeel, as well as a great freshness that gives it a beautiful lightness.
-This is an exceptional Sauternes, to be enjoyed over the next two decades or so."
-(Jeb Dunnuck 2025) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+“Château Guiraud 2022 is magnificent, embodying the vintage’s ripe and powerful style.
+Candied orange, white flowers, peach, and hints of mint unfold here.
+This beauty captivates the palate with full-bodied richness, an opulent, complex, and harmonious mouthfeel, as well as a great freshness that lends it a lovely lightness.
+It is an exceptional Sauternes, to be enjoyed over the next two decades or so.”
+(Jeb Dunnuck 2025) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Guiraud wines at the best price in a private sale!